 Minimizes Pressure Ulcers

-This is the percent of residents that sustained a pressure ulcer.
-Pressure ulcers are damage to the skin due to staying in one position for too long.
+This tells you the percent of residents who have had a pressure ulcer.
+Pressure ulcers are damage to the skin due to staying in the same position for too long.

 Minimizes Serious Falls

 In Arbor Oaks Healthcare and Rehabilitation Center, 4% of Patients had Serious Falls

 This tells you the percentage of patients that suffered from a major fall.
 Falls leading to major injuries are considered by many in the nursing home industry to be an indicator of the quality of nursing care .
 Falls leading to injury are often the result of poor nursing care.